rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. A syllabus for the Language and Code camp.  :code-camps:teaching:
 This may never appear.

-1. Camper setup.  :code-camps:teaching:joc:
-Want to make things easy for the campers, so writing a script to set up their account.

-1. Language generation in Racket.  :code-camps:teaching:racket:

-1. Transforming Web pages in Racket.  :code-camps:teaching:racket:

 1. Week two of Code Camps.  :code-camps:teaching:data science: